Characterizing the Yang-Lee zeros of the classical Ising model through dynamic quantum phase transitions: one-dimensional Ising model with imaginary magnetic field mapped to non-Hermitian dynamics

+Hence, the anomalous scaling laws in the Yang-Lee edge singularity, which are challenging to observe due to the requirement of an imaginary magnetic field, can be revealed instead by measuring the scaling behavior near the exceptional point in non-Hermitian quantum dynamics.
+Moreover, in the vicinity of the exceptional point, non-Hermitian quantum dynamics exhibit two additional scaling laws that have not been discussed in the context of the classical Ising model.
+The critical phenomena of these scaling behaviors are discussed in detail in Refs.~\cite{Matsumoto,Gao}.

-Until now, we explain how the classical Ising model with an imaginary magnetic field and variable system size can be mapped to non-Hermitian dynamics by proving the equivalence between the partition function and the Loschmidt amplitude.
-Therefore, the Yang-Lee edge singularity in the classical Ising model is equivalent to the exceptional point in non-Hermitian quantum systems, and the appearance of Yang-Lee zeros indicates the occurrence of a dynamic quantum phase transitions in the corresponding quantum system.
-The zeros correspond to the critical times of the dynamic quantum phase transitions, and the period of the zeros is proportional to the period of the Loschmidt amplitude.
+So far, we explained how the classical Ising model with an imaginary magnetic field and variable system size can be mapped to non-Hermitian dynamics using the formal similarity between the partition function and the Loschmidt amplitude.
+As such, the appearance of Yang-Lee zeros indicates the occurrence of dynamic quantum phase transitions in the corresponding quantum system.
+Specifically, for a given imaginary magnetic field, the system sizes $N$ for the occurrence of Yang-Lee zeros is equivalent to the critical times $t^{n}_{c}$ at which dynamic quantum phase transitions occur in the quantum dynamics with a fixed parameter $h_x$ and $h_z$.
+Conversely, if $N$ is fixed, there exist $N$ values of the imaginary magnetic field that give rise to Yang-Lee zeros.
+When mapped to quantum dynamics, this corresponds to a fixed time $t$, where different values of $h_z$ (with $h_x$ fixed) lead to the occurrence of dynamic quantum phase transitions.
+To further understand the physical meaning behind this classical-quantum mapping, we recall Ref.~\cite{Matsumoto}, where the canonical partition function of a $\mathcal{PT}$-symmetric non-Hermitian quantum system (with a $2\times2$ Hamiltonian) is mapped to the partition function of a classical 1D Ising model.
+Consequently, a dynamic quantum phase transition can also be interpreted as the zero of the partition function of a finite-temperature quantum system, where the dynamic evolution time $t$ can be mapped to $\beta$ (the inverse temperature $T$).